Nepiki/Guides/Final-Fantasy-VI-(SNES).md

 [LLG (50)](https://retroachievements.org/achievement/7296)**
 _Clear the game with no character exceeding level 30_

 While doing a single playthrough is possible for this set, many people will prefer to do this achievement on a 2nd playthrough.
-That said, most LLG guides for Final Fantasy 6 aim for level 10 or lower, so this is quite lenient compared to what is possible.
+That said, most LLG guides for Final Fantasy 6 aim for level 10 or lower, so this is quite lenient compared to a minimal LLG run.
 Here are some tips that can help:
 * Run away from as many battles as you can and aim to leave the WoB with all characters level 25 or lower.
-* Most bosses do not grant exp.
-Some exp is unavoidable such as the Mine Cart and Air Force sequence.
 * Put all characters in the back row to reduce damage while running away.
 Magic and special commands like Throw and Blitz will still do full damage.
+* Most bosses do not grant exp.
+The Veldt region also does not granted exp, so it can be used to earn GP and learn Magic.
+* Some exp is unavoidable such as the Mine Cart and Air Force sequence.
+Some random encounters also prevent running, such as Ninjas on the Floating Continent.
+* Earned exp is retained after the party is annihilated.
+If farming for a drop, be sure to reset after each exp granting kill.
-* The evade stat is bugged and uses the magic evade value instead.
-For example, Priest's Miter gives +10% to both Magic and Physical Evasion instead of only Magic.
+* In the unpatched versions, the evade stat is bugged and uses the magic evade value instead.
+Stack Magic Evade % to avoid most attacks.
 * Obtain the Genji Glove by rejecting Banon's offer 3 times.
-Buy two Morning Stars and equip them on Locke for big damage.
+Buy two Morning Stars and equip them on Locke for big damage in the WoB.
+* Ultima is extremely powerful in the WoR and should be taught to many team members once Ragnarok is obtained.
+* Gau has some powerful rages that can make bosses much easier.

 **![image](https://user-images.githubusercontent.com/120497130/223578972-66619ecf-a270-4a75-9f75-9262a53f8e6e.png)
 [Beastlord (25)](https://retroachievements.org/achievement/5432) & Others**
 Mastery requires learning all of Gau's Rage abilities from the Veldt.
 In order for monsters to appear on the Veldt, they must first be encountered in the world.
 Each section will begin with a list of the monsters you can encounter and marked with a ![image](https://user-images.githubusercontent.com/120497130/223925308-05cdd86e-eb5b-4f21-9c0c-60e07e2f55ef.png).
 Ensure that you run into at least 1 formation so that you can collect their rage on the Veldt later in the game.
 For Low Level playthroughs, you can simply run away from the battle and it will still count.
 Check the entries in the main guide for additional tips to optimize this process.

+Use this spreadsheet to track the enemies you have encountered.  https://docs.google.com/spreadsheets/d/16ophKhgLjYwCdvqEqAsJqVn-XrwLD-GGd2XVsNK8S_A/
+* Check the first column when the party encounters an enemy in the wild
+* Check the second column when Gau Leaps or returns to the party during a Veldt encounter with that enemy.
+* Check the third column when Gau's Rage list under Skills contains that enemy.

 ***